kaltura/kaltura-player-js/docs/player-setup.md

 ```

 #### Example: Using Server Configuration
-If you want to use server configuration you'll need to provide the `uiConfId` in your provider configuration:
+If you want to use a server configuration, you'll need to provide the `uiConfId` in your provider configuration:
 ```js
 var config = {
 	...